Your Summons for Jury Duty

 How to postpone your service|

-You may request a postponement one of two
+You may request a postponement one of three ways:

 How your name was selected|

 Jury trials cannot be held unless people are willing to perform this